-Both the exit rate $\phi^*_{{\cal R}, \lambda}$ and the spectral gap $\gamma$ are indeed {\it infimums} given by some variational principles, so that upper bound are simpler to get.
-In particular the lower bound given in Section~\ref{luna} on $\gamma$ is a Poincaré inequality that can be generalized to the case of more than one metastable state (cf. Proposition~\ref{giggiola}).
+Both the exit rate $\phi^*_{{\cal R}, \lambda_{\cl S}}$ and the spectral gap $\gamma$ are indeed {\it infima} given by some variational principles, so that upper bound are simpler to get.
+In particular, the lower bound given in Section~\ref{luna} on $\gamma$ is a Poincaré inequality that can be generalized to the case of more than one metastable state (cf. Proposition~\ref{giggiola}).
 The upper bounds indicate however that our lower bounds catch the right orders. \item[vi.]
 The windows given in Theorem~\ref{albero} for $\kappa$ and $\lambda$ can in principle be enlarged for the conclusion to hold.
 For example, as far as the lower bound on $\kappa$ is concerned, the explicit upper and lower bound of Section~\ref{luna} will scale like the given asymptotic values for $\phi^*_{{\cal R}, \lambda_{\cal S}} / \kappa \ll 1$.
 We will see in Section~\ref{sole} that $\kappa \gg \phi^*_{{\cal R} \backslash {\cal S}}$ is only a sufficient condition for having $\phi^*_{{\cal R}, \lambda_{\cal S}} / \kappa \ll 1$.
-Our hypotheses $(H)$ can be relaxed, in the same way, for the conclusion to hold. \item[vii.]
+Our hypotheses $(H)$ can be relaxed in the same way for the conclusion to hold. \item[vii.]
 When going from the case ${\cal R} \cap {\cal S} = \emptyset$ of \cite{BG} to the case ${\cal R} \cap {\cal S} \neq \emptyset$ of the present paper, some of the arguments of \cite{BG} are immediately generalized, while others require more work.
-What is straightforward to extend will be contained in Section~\ref{sole}.
-In Section~\ref{luna} we will have to develop different arguments.
-These new arguments will also improve some bounds from \cite{BG} in the case ${\cal R} \cap {\cal S} = \emptyset$: we will get a better upper bound for $\phi^*_{{\cal R}, \lambda}$. \end{itemize}
+The new arguments of Section~\ref{luna} not only allow for weaker hypotheses, they also lead to a better upper bound for $\phi^*_{\cl R, \lambda_{\cl S}}$, already in the special case $\cl S = \cl X \setminus \cl R$. \end{itemize}